 Kevin J. Cook is a naturalist who has explored the expanse of Colorado and engaged the full diversity of its wildlife since 1974.
 Through writing, speaking, and teaching he shares his passion for life with other people, always emphasizing the themes of diversity, connectedness, and geography.

-Frank G. Ethridge, professor emeritus of Geology at Colorado State University, worked as a geologist with the U.S. Army Corps of Engineers, the Texas Highway Department, and Chevron Oil Co.
-Frank has conducted coursesand led field trips for geological societies and petroleum companies.
+Frank G. Ethridge, professor emeritus of geology at Colorado State University, worked as a geologist with the U.S. Army Corps of Engineers, the Texas Highway Commission, and Chevron Oil Co.
+Frank has conducted courses and led field trips for geological societies and petroleum companies.
 He taught geology at Southern Illinois University and Colorado State University for a total of 35 years.
-Frank has a long-term interest in the Evolution of Earth and has taught courses in this topic for CSU and Osher.